20 Plastic Wrap Uses You Probably Didn’t Know About

 Never let good ice cream go to waste because of freezer burn again.
 Cover the top of your ice cream container—or anything else you freeze—and put the lid back on top.
 This double-duty system keeps frozen food fresh.
-Try one of these 26 storage tricks to make your food last longer.

 Some wines are “corky,” meaning they have a musty chemical smell that makes the wine unpleasant to drink thanks to TCA—a natural compound found in wine.
 You can ball up some PVC-based plastic wrap and place it in a pitcher or jar of wine to lessen this stink.